MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 * For price calculation, it's important to have the **Default Customer Template** field filled in.
 * Remember to fill in **Currency Code** if your online shop uses different currency than LCY.
-* When determining price, system uses "Lowest price" logic.
-It means if unit price defined in the item card is lower than what is defined in the price group, unit price from item card is used.
+* When determining price, the system uses "Lowest price" logic.
+It means that if unit price defined in the item card is lower than what is defined in the price group, unit price from item card is used.

 ## Sync Inventory to Shopify

 Inventory synchronization can be configured for already synchronized items.
 There are two conditions that must be met:

-1. Inventory tracking must be enabled for product in Shopify.
+1. Inventory tracking must be enabled for a product in Shopify.
 If items are exported to Shopify, consider enabling **Inventory Tracked** toggle in the **Shopify Shop** card.
 For more information, see [Export items to Shopify](synchronize-items.md#export-items-to-shopify).
-2. Inventory synch must be enabled for **Shopify Locations**
+2. Inventory synch must be enabled for **Shopify Locations**.

 ### To enable inventory sync

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop** and choose the related link.
 2. Select the Shop for which you want to synchronize inventory to open **Shopify Shop Card** page.
-3. Choose the **Locations** action to open **Shopify Shop Locations**
+3. Choose the **Locations** action to open **Shopify Shop Locations**.
 4. Choose the **Get Shopify Locations** action to import all locations defined in the Shopify.
 You can find them in the [**Locations**](https://www.shopify.com/admin/settings/locations) settings in your **Shopify admin**.
 5. Fill in the **Location Filter** if you want to include inventory from specific locations only.
 For example, you can enter *EAST|WEST*, so that inventory from these two locations only is available for sales via online shop.
-6. Remove toggle from the **Disabled** field to enable inventory sync for selected Shopify locations
+6. Remove toggle from the **Disabled** field to enable inventory sync for selected Shopify locations.

 You can initialize inventory synchronization in two ways.